Jenny Taylor; postdoc

 In 2011, I setup my own independent research lab at the Biozentrum (University of Basel) but moved back to the Pacific Northwest in 2016.

-In my ample spare time, I enjoy discussing with my kids the merits of the 'roll cast vs the backcast' or argue about the pedigree of 'the kid' (baby Yoda).
+In my ample spare time, I enjoy discussing with my kids the merits of the 'roll cast vs the backcast' or arguing about the pedigree of 'the kid' (baby Yoda).
 I am also known to obsess over homegrown berries (or the lack thereof).